viktorpm/shiny-performance-tracking/README.md

 ### Setting Up Shiny Server

-- Visit [Phind's guide](https://www.phind.com/search?cache=xbbosn359065x7dn4tunghvu&source=sidebar) for detailed instructions on setting up Shiny Server.
+- For detailed instructions check our lab documentation on [how to set up a Shiny Server](https://github.com/viktorpm/limlab_documentation/blob/main/docs/Setting%20up%20Shiny%20server.md).
+Access to the GitHub repository is required for viewing.

 ### Installing R Packages System-Wide